KOMU-TV

 KOMU-TV (channel 8) is a television station licensed to Columbia, Missouri, United States, serving the Columbia–Jefferson City market as an affiliate of NBC and The CW Plus.
 The station's studios and transmitter are located on US 63 southeast of downtown Columbia.
-Owned by the University of Missouri and operated by the Missouri School of Journalism, KOMU-TV is one of only two commercial television stations in the United States to be operated by a public university, alongside the University of Alabama's WVUA-CD; all other such stations are non-profit PBS member stations.
+Owned by the University of Missouri and operated by the Missouri School of Journalism, KOMU-TV is one of only two commercial television stations in the United States to be operated by a public university, alongside the University of Alabama's WVUA-CD; all other such stations are non-profit PBS members.

 History

-KOMU 8's studios, designed by Jamieson and Spearl, on US 63 south of Columbia.
+KOMU-TV's studios, designed by Jamieson and Spearl, on US 63 south of Columbia.

 KOMU-TV was the brainchild of Edward C. Lambert, a longtime journalism professor at the University of Missouri, and Lester E. Cox, chairman of the Television Committee of the Board of Curators, who wanted to give journalism students a hands-on experience by working at a full-fledged commercial station.
-Cox presented a request to the FCC, earning a grant for commercial operation in January 1953.
+Cox presented a request to the Federal Communications Commission (FCC), earning a grant for commercial operation in January 1953.
 The station began airing an analog signal on VHF channel 8 on December 21, 1953, and carried programming from all four major networks at the time, but was a primary NBC affiliate.
 It lost both DuMont and CBS in 1955 when KRCG (channel 13) began operations from nearby Jefferson City.
 The two then shared ABC until 1971 when KCBJ-TV (channel 17, now KMIZ) launched, leaving KOMU as a full-time NBC station.
 From January 22 through April 23, 1955, KOMU temporarily originated a live prime time ABC network show, Ozark Jubilee.

 On March 11, 1969, the original studios of KOMU were heavily damaged by an explosion and a fire (caused by an air conditioner failure), forcing the station to go off the air during NBC's Tuesday Night at the Movies.
 Nobody was reported injured when the blast occurred.
 The station returned to the air the following week after the fire was extinguished.

 On August 8, 1982, ABC moved its affiliation to the station, since the network was the highest-rated at the time and wanted a stronger outlet.
 However, KOMU would not be an ABC affiliate for very long.
 By 1985, KOMU was one of several ABC affiliates nationwide that were underwhelmed by the network's ratings and programming in its 3 1/2 seasons with them.
 Meanwhile, NBC had regained the ratings lead.
 Accordingly, KOMU rejoined NBC on December 30, 1985 (reversing the 1982 swap with channel 17, which would become KMIZ concurrent to this).
 In 2002, KOMU took over operation of cable-only WB affiliate "KJWB" as part of The WB 100+.
 KMIZ had previously operated it, but relinquished control over it to KOMU after its parent company went bankrupt.
-This service was known on-air as "Mid-Missouri's WB 5" after its cable channel location and, as a result, had a fictional callsign (as did most cable-only WB affiliates).
+This service was known on-air as "Mid-Missouri's WB 5" after its cable channel and, as a result, had a fictional callsign (as did most cable-only WB affiliates).